Currency: Paper money

 At around the same time in the medieval Islamic world, a vigorous monetary economy was created during the 7th–12th centuries on the basis of the expanding levels of circulation of a stable high-value currency (the dinar).
 Innovations introduced by Muslim economists, traders and merchants include the earliest uses of credit, cheques, promissory notes, savings accounts, transaction accounts, loaning, trusts, exchange rates, the transfer of credit and debt, and banking institutions for loans and deposits.

 In Europe, paper currency was first introduced on a regular basis in Sweden in 1661 (although Washington Irving records an earlier emergency use of it, by the Spanish in a siege during the Conquest of Granada).
 As Sweden was rich in copper, many copper coins were in circulation, but its relatively low value necessitated extraordinarily big coins, often weighing several kilograms.

-The advantages of paper currency were numerous: it reduced the need to transport gold and silver, which was risky; it facilitated loans of gold or silver at interest, since the underlying specie (money in the form of gold or silver coins rather than notes) never left the possession of the lender until someone else redeemed the note; and it allowed a division of currency into credit- and specie-backed forms.
+Paper currency had several advantages: it reduced the need to transport gold and silver, which was risky; it facilitated loans of gold or silver at interest, since the underlying specie (money in the form of gold or silver coins rather than notes) never left the possession of the lender until someone else redeemed the note; and it allowed a division of currency into credit- and specie-backed forms.
 It enabled the sale of investment in joint-stock companies and the redemption of those shares in a paper.

 But there were also disadvantages.
 First, since a note has no intrinsic value, there was nothing to stop issuing authorities from printing more notes than they had specie to back them with.
 Second, because this increased the money supply, it increased inflationary pressures, a fact observed by David Hume in the 18th century.
 Thus paper money would often lead to an inflationary bubble, which could collapse if people began demanding hard money, causing the demand for paper notes to fall to zero.
 The printing of paper money was also associated with wars, and financing of wars, and therefore regarded as part of maintaining a standing army.
 For these reasons, paper currency was held in suspicion and hostility in Europe and America.
 It was also addictive since the speculative profits of trade and capital creation were quite large.
 Major nations established mints to print money and mint coins, and branches of their treasury to collect taxes and hold gold and silver stock.